Skip to main content

 3. Use the Test Generation feature to preview a message of the type you edited

-We recommend testing with at least two different prospects to see how the Agent varies its messaging while staying within your defined style.
+Repeat the test with at least two different prospects to see how the Agent varies phrasing while staying within your rules.
+If needed, return to Settings → Style Guide, refine the text, and test again.

 If needed, return to the Style Guide to fine-tune your inputs and test again.